DeeMcCart/CI_PP5_Jeweller/README.md

 #### Keeping DEV & PROD data in sync after initial deploy
 Data is stored independently in DEV sqlite and PROD Elephant Postgres databases.
 I had expected this would require re-keying of all testing/demo data into Prod, but Tutor Support helped by flagging that a json data dump could be done from DEV and imported into PROD using the loaddta command.
 This worked for 'product' (products & categories) and 'home' (contents of 'about' page) but did not work for all data models as some had inter-app dependencies (e.g. products-reviews app had a dependency on User/UserProfile so this import failed).
-The DEV json data dump/ PROD json data import was used just once (Sprint3) and the data was then allowed to grow indepdently on both sites.
+The DEV json data dump/ PROD json data import was used just once (Sprint3) and the data was then allowed to grow independently on both sites.

 For the jeweller project there were multiple staged deployments over the project duration:
 * First deploy:  https://github.com/DeeMcCart/CI_PP5_Jeweller/issues/8 (Partial success only, because I hadnt fully read the instructions & missed some installs, errr including not installing the ElephantSQL database)